 Neonatal Transport Team

-Highly trained and experienced nurses who provide specialized and expert care for ill infants.
-Our team works to stabilize the infant's condition prior to traveling while the nurse is in communication with the neonatologists.
+The neonatal transport team provides specialized and expert care for ill infants.
+Our team of highly trained and experienced nurses work to stabilize the infant's condition prior to traveling while the nurse is in communication with the neonatologists.
 Ongoing communication is provided to the parents and referring facility until the family can be reunited with their infant.

 Experienced nurses who care for premature and critically-ill newborns at the bedside 24 hours per day.
 They provide high-quality nursing care with leading-edge technology and developmentally supportive care.